Propagation of Singularities for the Stochastic Wave Equation: Simultaneous Law of Iterated Logarithm: Upper Bound

 where $\Delta(t, x) = \{(s, y) \in \R_+ \times \R : 0 \le s \le t,\, |x-y| \le t-s\}$.
 The set $\Delta(t, x)$ is indicated by the shaded region in Figure \ref{fig1}.

 Consider a new coordinate system $(\tau, \lambda)$ obtained by rotating the $(t, x)$-coordinates by $-45^\circ$.
 In other words,

 For $\tau \ge 0$, $\lambda \ge 0$, let us denote

 We are going to prove a simultaneous LIL for the Gaussian random field $\{\tilde{u}(\tau, \lambda), \tau \ge 0, \lambda \ge 0 \}$.
-The following result shows an upper bound for the LIL in $\lambda$, which holds simultaneously for all values of $\tau$.
-By a symmetric argument, we can also prove that the LIL in $\tau$ holds simultaneously for all $\lambda$.
+This is divided into Propositions 2.1 and 3.1, where an upper bound and the corresponding lower bound for the LIL in $\lambda$, which holds simultaneously for all values of $\tau$, are proved.
+By using a symmetry argument, we can also prove that the LIL in $\tau$ holds simultaneously for all $\lambda$.

 \begin{proposition} For any $\lambda > 0$, we have

 where

 \end{proposition}